idp2p/idp2p.github.io/sdt.md

 With the Selective Disclosure Trie, individuals can choose which branches of the trie to reveal, thereby disclosing only the necessary information.
 This enhances privacy by allowing individuals to share only the information that is required for a specific purpose, rather than the entire credential.

-The Selective Disclosure Trie proposal also allows for efficient management of large numbers of fields in a verifiable credential, making it well-suited for use in real-world systems.
+The Selective Disclosure Trie also allows for efficient management of large numbers of fields in a verifiable credential, making it well-suited for use in real-world systems.
 It also ensures that only authorized parties can access the information and that the information is tamper-proof.

 In conclusion, the privacy is an essential aspect in verifiable credential ecosystem, and the Selective Disclosure Trie proposal provides a solution that addresses this concern.
 By allowing individuals to selectively disclose only the necessary fields of a credential, the proposal enhances privacy and security while also allowing for efficient management of large numbers of fields.